Update

 I rebuilt the engine with new rings and bearings and ordered a replacement Hi-Po cam and lifter set.
 John came up and inserted the new cam bearings into the block.
 By May 2024 I had the short block rebuilt and on the stand.
 I had the exhaust manifolds media blasted and found out that the LH (short) manifold had a large crack on the back side.
 I ordered replacement Scott Drake manifolds.
 I decided to order a Mallory distributor so that I could run the engine while John continued to investigate and rebuild my Hi-Po distributor.
 By late June the car was running and driving again.
 By the way, I do like the Arvinode exhaust.

-I had also changed the rear-end ratio to 3.25:1 so that the gearing was more compatible with the T5 ratios in forst and second.
+I had also changed the rear-end ratio to 3.25:1 so that the gearing was more compatible with the T5 ratios in first and second.
 It made a big improvement in the drivability and, of course, the highway RPM.
 I was very pleased with the change.

 Comments